mehaknarang15/Symptom-Sense/README.md

-# 🧠 SymptomSense: AI-Powered Health & Education Platform
+# SymptomSense: AI-Powered Health & Education Platform

+> *Empowering better health, one symptom at a time.*
 ---

 ## 🩺 Problem Statement